Backstage

 Overview

 The Bluebricks–Backstage integration brings your infrastructure workflows directly into your internal developer portal.
-Backstage becomes the entry point for developers to discover services, provision infrastructure, and interact with environments—while Bluebricks remains the orchestration layer responsible for IaC execution, governance, and lifecycle automation.
+Backstage becomes the entry point for developers to discover services, provision infrastructure, and interact with collections—while Bluebricks remains the orchestration layer responsible for IaC execution, governance, and lifecycle automation.

 With this integration, teams can: